EEG-Driven 3D Object Reconstruction with Style Consistency and Diffusion Prior: Methodology

 Here, $\omega(t)$ is a weighting function.
 We regard the scene model $g$ and the diffusion model as modular components within the framework, with ${{\epsilon }_{\theta }}$ serving as the denoising function.

-\paragraph{\textbf{EEG-to-3D with Diffusion Priors}}To ensure the semantic coherence of the EEG to 3D objects, additional constraints need to be applied to the novel view renderings.
-To address this challenge, we adopt a diffusion prior.
+\paragraph{\textbf{EEG-to-3D with Diffusion Prior}} To ensure the semantic coherence of the EEG-to-3D objects, we adopt a diffusion prior to impose additional constraints on the novel view renderings.
 Previous works on text-to-3D generation ~\cite{poole2022dreamfusion,tang2023make} have applied ${{\mathcal{L}}_{SDS}}$ to leverage text-conditioned diffusion models as 2D diffusion priors.
 In the method proposed in this paper, we employ a diffusion prior conditioned on latent EEG codes to optimize the views generated by NeRF, gradually refining them from blurry to sharp.
-In this case, to apply ${{\mathcal{L}}_{SDS}}$, we use the latent EEG codes obtained in the first stage as the latent prompt $y$, allowing us to perform ${{\mathcal{L}}_{SDS}}$ within the latent space of the diffusion model:
+In this case, to apply ${{\mathcal{L}}_{SDS}}$, we use latent EEG codes obtained in the first stage as the latent prompt $y$, allowing us to perform ${{\mathcal{L}}_{SDS}}$ within the latent space of the diffusion model:

 here, $y$ represents latent EEG codes, ${{z}_{t}}$ denotes the noisy latent representation, $\frac{\partial z}{\partial x}$ refers to the gradient of the LDM encoder, and $\frac{\partial x}{\partial \theta }$ represents the gradient of the rendered image.